Interpol lawyers

 Interpol Notices

-What Does Interpol Do?
+What does Interpol do?

 Interpol conducts monitoring and assists in international search operations, as well as coordinating efforts to combat crime on a transnational level.
 Interpol's responsibilities include fighting terrorism, drug trafficking, organised crime, cybercrime, and human trafficking.
 Special attention is given to preventing the extradition of individuals whose cases are related to political or military crimes, in accordance with international norms such as the European Convention on Human Rights and the relevant provisions of the UN Model Law on Extradition.